In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 Cleaning The Water Drip Tray

 Your Bambino will store around 200ml of water before needing to be emptied.
-The Bambino, unlike the Barista Express and some of the bigger Sage coffee machines, does not have the small "empty me" indicator; instead, it has a little red plastic notch that goes up with the water level.
+The Bambino, unlike the Barista Express and some larger Sage coffee machines, does not have the small "empty me" indicator; instead, it has a small red plastic notch that rises as the water level rises.
 When the red notch goes up, it's time to empty the drip tray.
 While you're at it, it's a good idea to remove the metal upper half and clean the plastic tray beneath.
-Not only will this fill with condensation from within the machine, but it will also fill with drops of milk and coffee that must be removed on a regular basis.
+Not only will this collect condensation from within the machine, but it will also collect milk and coffee droplets that must be removed regularly.

 Cleaning The Portafilter

 The portafilter on the Bambino is a little tough to clean.
-It comes with a little plastic inlay.
+It includes a small plastic inlay.
 To avoid breaking it while cleaning, immerse the portafilter in a jug of tepid water and a dissolved Sage coffee maker cleaning tablet.

 Cleaning the Milk Frother/ Steam Wand from Dried Milk

 This is probably the most difficult step of cleaning the Sage Bambino since milk may become very hard to remove after it has dried.
-To avoid having to spend time cleaning the steam handle, use a microfiber cloth to massage the end of the steam wand while pushing the steam lever to trigger the steam immediately after heating milk.
-This will quickly remove the last of the milk on the handle and will also cleanse the bottom, ejecting any particles of milk that have gotten within the wand's bottom.
+To avoid cleaning the steam handle, use a microfiber cloth to gently massage the end of the steam wand while pressing the steam lever to release steam immediately after heating the milk.
+This will quickly remove the last of the milk from the handle and also clean the bottom, ejecting any particles that have gotten into the wand's bottom.

 You will need the following items to conduct the Sage flush cleaning cycle: